Market Insights

 Price History & Projection

-Methodology: Historical prices (2017–2024) from PropertyPal's Q4 2025 Housing Market Update — arithmetic averages of advertised asking prices/rents, weighted by property type mix, cleansed for outliers.
-The 2025 value is the Q4 2025 recorded figure.
-Area-level estimates apply each council area's Q4 2025 price relative to the NI average as a proportional adjustment across the historical series — treat pre-2025 area breakdowns as indicative.
-Projections (2026–2030) apply a moderated mean-reversion model.
-Recent YoY growth is partially dampened and gradually converges toward a 2.75–3.0% long-run nominal rate, reflecting normalised interest rates, improving supply and historic NI housing cycles.
+Methodology: Historical prices (2017–2026) from PropertyPal's Q1 2026 Housing Market Update — arithmetic averages of advertised asking prices/rents, weighted by property type mix, cleansed for outliers.
+The 2026 value is the Q1 2026 recorded figure.
+Area-level estimates apply each council area's Q1 2026 price relative to the NI average as a proportional adjustment across the historical series — treat pre-2026 area breakdowns as indicative.
+Projections (2027–2031) use a logistic mean-reversion model: growth decelerates rapidly in the near term then flattens gradually toward a 2.75–3.0% long-run nominal rate, reflecting normalising interest rates, improving supply, and historic NI housing cycles.
 Indicative only — not financial or investment advice.

 Pricing Insights